List of Participants of EMPOC_2026

 • Aleksandra Kurek, Jagiellonian University, Faculty of Chemistry, “Spectroscopy-based image of healthy human erythrocytes”, (poster)

-• Justyna Krupa, University of Wroclaw, Faculty of Chemistry, (oral 20′) title will be declared later
+• Justyna Krupa, University of Wroclaw, Faculty of Chemistry, “UV-induced chemistry in interstellar ice analoques: from simple molecules to complex systems” (oral 20′)

 • Amanda Bartkowiak, Jagiellonian University, “SGLT‑2 Inhibition Improves Red Blood Cell Oxygenation and Elasticity: another positive effect of flozin therapy” (oral 10′)